rgaidot/faux/README.md

     %h2= this.options.type

 If you want to write code that is called when the view is rendered, but still want to use Faux's templates, you can use a little aspect-oriented programming.
 Simply write your own `.before_render()` and/or `.after_render()` methods and Faux will call them before and after `.render()` is invoked.
 With a View class in place, you can add event handling and methods as you see fit to create the appropriate interaction in an unobtrusive way.

+**an example view class**

 Here's a simple example extracted from a recent project.
 This view's model is a `Backbone.Collection` instance.
 The template (not shown) has a hidden form for adding a new spell.

 There are two events the view manages.
 When you click on an element with the CSS class `add_spell`, it shows the hidden form.
 When you click the form's submit button, it bundles all the form element's values into a hash.
 This becomes the attributes for a new spell added to the collection with the `.create(...)` method.
 When `.create(...)` successfully completes, you hide the form again.